You’ve likely held on to your checking account for a while. In fact, the average adult has used the same primary checking account for about 16 years.

 Not only is the trend extremely practical — no need to break a bill or visit an ATM — it’s a modern way to tip your nail artist or valet attendant, too.

-Your bank may already offer Zelle, which lets you quickly send money to people, in its main app.
+Your bank may already offer Zelle, which lets you send money to people in minutes, in its main app.
 If it doesn’t, you can download the stand-alone Zelle app to pay others who are already enrolled.
 You can also connect your checking account to another money exchange app, like PayPal’s Venmo or Square Cash.

 It’s money movement, so inevitably there are scams.
 Be mindful when sending money to someone.
 When using these services, only send money to people you know and trust.